-My grandmother, Mableine Nelson Barlow, was shot to death by my grandfather during a drunken rage in 1975 in Compton, CA. She was killed at the age of 36, 2 days after her divorce was finalised, leaving 7 children motherless.
+My grandmother, Mableine Nelson Barlow, was shot and killed by my grandfather during a drunken rage in 1975 in Compton, CA. She was killed at the age of 36, 2 days after her divorce was finalised, leaving 7 children motherless.
 My grandfather was allowed back in the family after becoming sober and religious, but his acceptance came at the expense of my grandmother’s memory.
 I never heard about who she was or any details about her death until my father told me when I turned 16.
 I remained conflicted for years because up until that point, I had only known him as my loving grandfather.

 My grandfather loved taking pictures of the family and had thousands of photos of us, while I only have a few photos of my grandmother’s life.
 In 2013, he passed and left me his camera.
 There was something about having one of his prized possessions and knowing what happened to my grandmother that compelled me to do something powerful with it.